 Chamaeleon constellation is located in the southern sky.
 It was named after a type of lizard, the chameleon.
 The constellation was created by the Dutch astronomer Petrus Plancius from the observations of Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman in the 16th century.

 Chamaeleon was first depicted in Johann Bayer’s star atlas Uranometria in 1603.
 The constellation is sometimes also called the Frying Pan in Australia.

 Chamaeleon is the 79th largest constellation in the sky, occupying an area of only 132 square degrees.
 It lies in the second quadrant of the southern hemisphere (SQ2) and can be seen at latitudes between 0° and -90°.
 The neighboring constellations are Apus, Carina, Mensa, Musca, Octans, and Volans.

 There are no myths associated with Chamaeleon constellation.
 It is one of the constellations charted by Dutch navigators in the 16th century and named after exotic animals by Plancius.
 In this case, the constellation was named after a lizard that changes colour to match the environment.

-The Dutch cartographer Jodocus Hondius depicted the constellation as a chamaeleon sticking its tongue out to catch the fly represented by the neighboring constellation Musca.
+The Dutch cartographer Jodocus Hondius depicted the constellation as a chameleon sticking its tongue out to catch the fly represented by the neighboring constellation Musca.

 α Chamaeleontis (Alpha Chamaeleontis)